 - Neuromuscular disorders: Muscular dystrophies, spinal muscular atrophy

 - Metabolic, mitochondrial disorders with neurological impairment

 - Torticollis (wry neck) or plagiocephaly (flat head)

 - Feet and lower alignment issues: Flat-feet, in-toe gait, club foot, toe walking, leg or foot alignment issues

 - Spinal cord injury

-is required to access this service.
+.
 Health professionals, families and clients can submit a referral.